grabcode/grabcode.github.io/_posts/2015-02-06-apologia-of-side-projects.md

 ---
 layout: post
-title:  "Apologia for side projects"
+title:  "Apologia of side projects"
 date:   2015-02-06 21:35:00
 categories: misc
 comments: true
 ---

-An humble essay...

-I remember preparing myself for my first serie of job interviews.
-I knew back then that the HR would likely ask me to pick up 3 attributes that would match me the best.
+An humble essay, demonstrating how side projects might get you out of the well...
+A long time ago, in a city far from here, I was preparing myself for my first set of job interviews.
+I knew that the HR would likely ask me to pick up three attributes that would match me the best, a pretty formal request.

+#### Market yourself

 My first reaction was "what a f*^6 joke".
-While trying to answer, I started to regret my aversion, back then, for marketing.
+While trying to answer, I've started to regret my aversion, back then, for marketing.
 I had indeed to sell myself.
 Pardon my french, but I was far away from my comfort zone.
 I was yet another blunt young guy, very proud of following few principles, and one of them was to be transparent, almost Candide.

 I've learned the hard way that the truth is unique but the number of ways to perceive it is equal to the number of people on earth.
 We can do the analogy with a glass containing 50% of water, and 50% of air (not doing a cocktail).
 Well, ask yourself what would you see ?
 Is the glass half empty or half full ?
 My point is made, isn't it ?

+#### Perfect is the ennemy of good

 Moving on.
 I figure that the obvious quality to pull out of the magic hat was "perfection".
 Or at least the quest for perfection.
 Boring, right ?
 Actually, things can get twisted - always.
 Whatever quality you come up with, apply it to the extreme, and you'll end up with a flaw, a vice, a stain.
 Consequently: